 Living locally is important for Yarra.
-Giving people the ability to meet most of their everyday needs within a 15-20 minute walk, cycle, ride or public transport trip will make our city easier and healthier to live in and get around.
-This includes being able to use sustainable modes of transport to get to school and access our shopping precincts.
+Giving people the ability to meet most of their everyday needs within a 15-20 minute walk, cycle, ride or public transport trip will make our city easier and healthier to live in.
+This includes being able to use sustainable modes of transport to access work, education and shopping precincts.

 To remain an attractive inner-city destination to live, work and visit, Council addresses transport challenges and creates opportunities for sustainable and active transport.
 We improve our neighbourhoods to make walking and cycling possible as a part of everyday life, including management of our footpath capacity to support pedestrians.
-We work with State Government, who manage arterial roads and public transport infrastructure.
+We work with the Victorian Government, who manages arterial roads and public transport infrastructure.